WilsonBillkia/bane/README.md

 * Legal and Compliance issues relating to Information Technology or Blockchain.

 ## Removed
-* Automated build of a Chainlink node
 * The (excellent) DoD STiG hardening scripts developed here (https://github.com/openstack/ansible-hardening)
-* Vagrant pipeline
+* Vagrant & Virtualbox pipeline used in the Alpha

 ## Disclaimer
 I'm not responsible for anything you do with this.